rock-core/rock-osdeps-package_set/README.md

 ### Features

+#### Blacklisting of packages
-* in order to enforce the usage of a source package in a workspace create a file autoproj/deb_blacklist.yml containing the name of the particular package.
+In order to enforce the usage of a source package in a workspace create a file autoproj/deb_blacklist.yml containing the name of the particular package.
 This will disable automatically the use of this debian package and all that depend on that package, e.g., to disable base/types and all packages that start with simulation/ create a deb_blacklist.yml with the following content:

 ```
     ---